DrWarpMan/dynamic-banner/README.md

 ```bash
 sudo apt install libgd-dev build-essential
 ```
-(this is for Debian/Ubuntu, for other platforms, read here - https://www.npmjs.com/package/node-gd)
+(this is for Debian/Ubuntu, for other platforms read here - https://www.npmjs.com/package/node-gd)

 Clone the repository:
 ```bash